aymenhta/datatroll/README.md

 - **Boost Productivity:** Get more done with faster data loading, manipulation, and export.
 - **Write Concise Code:** Enjoy an intuitive API for concise and expressive data wrangling tasks.
 ### Getting Started:
-Add rust-csv-wrangler to your project with Cargo:
+Add datatroll to your project with Cargo:
 ```toml
 [dependencies]
 datatroll = "0.1.3"
 ```
-Import the library and start wrangling your data:
+Import the library:

 ```rust
 use datatroll::{Cell, Sheet};